How to make a character jump in Unity

 }

-We can control the jump height by changing the jump force.
-But the speed at which the object will fall down depends on the mass and gravity.
-Changing gravity will affect other objects in the game.
-So, you can increase or decrease the mass of the gameobject to control the speed of fall.
-You also need to change the jump force to achieve the same jump height as earlier after you changed the mass.
+So, you can increase or decrease the mass of your game object to control the speed of fall.
+You also need to change the jump force to achieve the same jump height as earlier after you have changed the mass.

-Rigidbody component Unity
+Mass set inside the Rigidbody component in Unity

 Recommended Asset